 This bodes well for you and the project if your values and purposes align with theirs.
 Make sure you can confidently say that you support every aspect of the project before committing.

 Authenticity is a hot word in today’s marketplace.
 Consumers want brands and leadership to be genuine.
-Sincerity breeds trust and confidence in a brand as well as in those representing the brand.
+Sincerity breeds trust and confidence in a brand and those representing the brand.

 Authenticity is today’s top marketing and branding strategy.
 Brands should strive for authenticity in their campaigns, their business relationships, and, of course, in their corporate sponsorships.